 Skeleton suits were widely worn througout Europe and America in the late 18th and early 19th century.
-I am not sure yet in which country they first appeared or who designed them.
+We are not sure yet in which country they first appeared or who designed them.
 I believe that it was probably France, which was already setting clothing and hair styles throughout Europe.
 Skeleton suits were also very popular in England and many other countries.
 Besides England I have seen paintings of American Italian, and Spanish boys wearing skeleton suits and they were probably worn in many other countries as well.
 I do not think, however, the style originated in these countries.
 Skeleton suits were especially popular in England and even mentioned in Dickens novels.
 Many basic styles had a variety of stylistic variations and different chronological time lines in popularity among the different countries where they were worn.
 HBC has not yet, however, been able to detect stylistic differences aming different countries.
 HBC's initial conclusion is that the skeketon was a kind of pan-European style for boys.
 The topic of national differences in skeleton suits, however, requires much further investigation.

 We note American boys wearing skeleton suits.
 America at the tiome of course was a fashion backwater.
 Affluent families in America primarily just followed popular styles in Europe, primarily England and France.
 The population of America was very small at the time.
 The population in cities, where boys from fashionable families were most likely to wear skeleton suits, was especially small.
 A good example is Charles Mosley in 1791.
 His bright red velvet skeleton suit looks just like the ones by European boys from affluent families.
 We note an unidentified boy painted about 1810.